 What kind of work would I like students to engage in?

 Generally, there are three primary types of service learning: Direct, Indirect, and Civic Action or Advocacy.
 It is wise to consider what type of service you hope students will engage in within your organization.
-Consideration should be given to the abilities of students (for example, first-year students or law students), the sustainable nature of the service, and the most immediate needs of your organization.
+Consideration should be given to the abilities of students (for example, would kind of service would you ask first-year students or law students), the sustainable nature of the service, and the most immediate needs of your organization.

 Indirect: Students engage with a cause or a community need through means that does not involve having constant contact with beneficiaries.
 For example, a conducting market research project, designing a study, or creating a website.

 Civic Action or Advocacy: Students are provided with an opportunity to affect change in public policy.
 For example, presenting at a Town Safety Meeting, Legislative Public Hearing.

 Adapted from Furco, A. (1996).
 Service-learning: A balanced approach to experiential education.
 Expanding boundaries:Â Service and Learning.
 Corporation for National Service.